rafalkarczewski/rafalkarczewski.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Starting my research visit at Technical University of Denmark!
+Starting my research visit at <a href="https://www.dtu.dk/english/">Technical University of Denmark</a>!
 I will be working with <a href="http://www2.compute.dtu.dk/~sohau/">Søren Hauberg</a> on geometric view of diffusion models.